Riffatad/Project-3-20224/README.md

 ## Ethical Considerations

-In this project, we ensured ethical practices by:
-- Using publicly available sample data and avoiding the inclusion of sensitive or proprietary information.
-- Ensuring transparency in the data's origin and its limitations.
-- Following best practices in coding and documentation to ensure the project can be used responsibly by others.
-- Avoiding data bias by providing a diverse dataset representing different manufacturers and vehicle types.
+IEthical Considerations
+This project adheres to ethical practices by ensuring that all data used is publicly available and devoid of sensitive or proprietary information.
+Transparency is maintained by clearly citing data sources, acknowledging code references, and openly sharing project limitations.
+Efforts were made to uphold data accuracy and integrity by cleaning the dataset, removing duplicates, and handling missing values responsibly.
+The dataset is diverse, representing various manufacturers and vehicle types to minimize bias.

-As data plays a pivotal role in decision-making, this project emphasizes the importance of ethical data usage and integrity.
-Users are encouraged to apply the same ethical standards when using or expanding upon this project.
+The project respects privacy by excluding any personal identifiable information (PII) and focuses on promoting sustainability by providing actionable insights to encourage the adoption of eco-friendly vehicles.
+By following the best practices in coding and documentation, this project enables responsible use and further development.
+As data plays a pivotal role in decision-making, this project emphasizes the importance of ethical data usage and integrity, encouraging users to uphold these standards when building upon or using this work.